Skip to content

 Authentication security relies on three distinct factor categories:

 True two-factor authentication requires factors from two different categories.
-A password combined with a security question does not constitute 2FA—both fall under "something you know."
+A password combined with a security question does not constitute 2FA because both fall under "something you know."
 A password paired with a code from a smartphone authenticator app provides genuine multi-factor security by combining something you know with something you have.

-Not all two-factor authentication methods provide equal security.
-Tax professionals must understand the technical characteristics, security strengths, and implementation considerations for each authentication approach before selecting what to deploy across their practice.
+Not all 2FA methods provide equal security.
+Tax professionals must understand the technical characteristics and security strengths of each authentication approach before selecting what to deploy across their practice.

 Time-Based One-Time Passwords (TOTP): The Industry Standard